 Peer reviewed Journal articles

 Giordano R, M Brugnach and I Pluchinotta.
-2016.
+2017.
 Ambiguity in problem framing as a barrier to collective actions: some hints from groundwater protection policy in the Apulia Region.
 Group Decision and Negotiation.
-In Press.
+On line.

 Hassenforder E, M Brugnach, B Cullen, N Ferrand, O Barreteau, KA Daniell and J Pittok.
 2016.
 Managing frame diversity in environmental participatory processes - Example from the Fogera Woreda in Ethiopia.
 Journal of Environmental Management.
 177, 288-297